richardghirst/PiBits/ServoBlaster/README.txt

 on the wiki (http://elinux.org/RPi_Kernel_Compilation) to compile the kernel, then edit the servoblaster Makefile to point at your kernel tree, then build servoblaster.

+Some people have requested that a servo output turns off automatically if no new pulse width has been requested recently, and I've had two reports of servos overheating when driven for long periods of time.
+To support this request, ServoBlaster implements an idle timeout which can be specified at module load time.
+The value is specified in milliseconds, so if you want to drive your servos for 2 seconds following each new width request you would do this:

+sudo insmod ./servoblaster.ko idle_timeout=2000

+Typical small servos take a few 100 milliseconds to rotate from one extreme to the other, so for small values of idle_timeout you might find the control pulse is turned off before your servo has reached the required position. idle_timeout defaults to 0, which disables the feature.

 NOTE: There is some doubt over how to configure the PWM clock at present.
 For me the clock is 600KHz, which leads to a tick lenght of 10us.
 However at least